 - G01indicates a linear move, based on coordinates X1 and Y1.

 - F20sets a feed rate, which is the distance the machine travels in one spindle revolution.

 - T01tells the machine to use Tool 1, and S500 sets the spindle speed.

-Until now we kept saying machines, machining, fed into machines and blah blah.
-But what are these machines?
+What are these machines?
 And how do they work with G-Code?

 A variety of Computer Numerical Control (CNC) machines are being used to produce engineered parts.
 The process of programming a CNC machine to perform specific actions is called CNC machining.